-One of the post- listening activities that a teacher can do to check understanding is to ask student to summarize the information they heard, this can be done orally or in writing.
+Teachers can check understanding by asking students to summarize the information they heard, this can be done orally or in writing.

 One of the post-listening activities that a teacher can do is asking students to have a short discussion about the topic.

 The topic for the discussion must be taken from the listening task that they previously did and should be interesting enough to inspire comments and debates.

 3. Information Exchange

 In this activity you ask students to listen to a passage and ask another to listen to a different passage, when they finish, they share they information with each other and make sure that they understand the message the passage was intended to give.

 4. Problem Solving